 The low carbon credit card was the first affinity card with the theme of low carbon issued by the Company together with Beijing Environment Exchange in China.
 Through the personal purchase platform for carbon emission reduction, the card holder can purchase corresponding carbon emission reduction based on his/her predicted annual carbon emission and realize carbon reduction.
-As at the end of the reporting period, the Company has issued an aggregate of 235 thousand low carbon credit cards with accumulated voluntary purchase of 52 thousand tons of carbon emission reduction, powerfully supporting the 72MW hydropower carbon emission reduction project at Dongping, Hunan, the East Hengdaishan wind power carbon emission reduction project at Wengyuan, Guizhou, being equivalent to the reduction of carbon emission generated by the flight for 1,000km of 375 thousand persons by plane, thus realizing the historical leap of the environmental protection concept from corporate financing to individual consumption.
+As at the end of the reporting period, the Company has issued an aggregate of 235 thousand low carbon credit cards with accumulated voluntary purchase of 52 thousand tons of carbon emission reduction, powerfully supporting the 72MW hydropower carbon emission reduction project at Dongping, Hunan, the East Hengdaishan wind power carbon emission reduction project at Huanan and the 20MW hydropower carbon emission reduction project at Wengyuan, Guizhou, being equivalent to the reduction of carbon emission generated by the flight for 1,000km of 375 thousand persons by plane, thus realizing the historical leap of the environmental protection concept from corporate financing to individual consumption.